-Various bargaining parties negotiated increases in contribution rates which, due to the Plan's benefit formula, increased benefits earned during 2021.
-We estimated that the increase in the Plan's liabilities was about \$21 million due to these factors.
+Higher than assumed contributions to the Plan, due to higher negotiated rates and increased hours worked under the Plan, increased benefits earned during 2022 beyond what we anticipated in the prior valuation.
+We estimated that the increase in the Plan's liabilities was about \$33 million due to these factors.